Skip to main content

 Task and comments

 In the course of a discussion, a comment might contain some actionable items.
-For example, during a discussion on software, an issue may arise and require a developer to fix the problem.
+For example, during a discussion on software, an issue might arise and require a developer to fix the problem.

-To make this change natural and in order to provide useful background information, any discussion can be turned into a task by setting the status on a comment or reply to a comment.
+To make this change natural and to provide useful background information, any discussion can be turned into a task by setting the status on a comment or reply to a comment.

 The status of the last comment in the discussion is the task status.